 SciLine interviewed: Dr. Duncan Buell, a professor of computer science and engineering at the University of South Carolina.
 He is also vice chair of the Board of Voter Registration and Elections for Richland County in South Carolina.
 He has studied voting systems throughout the state, and has extensively analyzed election data and researched voting systems.
+See the footage and transcript from the interview below, or select ‘Contents’ on the left to skip to specific questions.

 Is voting security affected by increased use of mail-in ballots?